How many types of dentures are there?

 Comparing the prices of fixed dentures

-Price per unit for dental crowns, including the desired gap for tooth insertion.
+Price | Price per unit for dental crowns, including the desired gap for tooth insertion. | Maximum price per tooth when compared to other types of dental prosthetics. |

-Count of Visits to dentist3 – 4 times6 – 8 times
+Count of Visits to dentist | 3 – 4 times | 6 – 8 times |

-Approximately 55,000 Baht, on average.
+Price per Tooth (Starting)” | Approximately | Approximately 55,000 Baht, on average. |

 Advantages of Fixed Dentures